NikosAlexandris/pvgis-prototype/docs/reference/solar_position.md

 - `solar_position_model` is set to NOAA's equation for .. (see : SOLAR_POSITION_ALGORITHM_DEFAULT).
 - `solar_incidence_model` is set to Iqbal (see : SolarIncidenceModel.iqbal).

+## Atmospheric refraction

+!!! warning "Review Me"

+Following the NOAA solar geometry equations, the calculation of the solar incidence anlge requires all of the following angular quantities :

+- altitude which in turn requires the hour angle and the zenith angle
+- zenith which in turn requires the solar declination angle (sun-earth)
+- azimuth
+- surface tilt
+- latitude
+- hour angle
+- relative longitude

+Mathematicall speaking,
+the point where refraction plays a role is the solar zenith angle.
+The zenith angle is adjusted based on some method of atmospheric refraction and the solar altitude angle
+(high altitude above horizon, low altitude above horizon and altitude below horizon).
+While the adjustment isn't large in absolute terms, it is part of the solar geometry system and may impact the analysis, especially when it comes to the amount of irradiance close to sun- rise and set.